kyma-project/busola/README.md

 npm run start
 ```

-After a while, open the [http://localhost:8080](http://localhost:8080) address in your browser, and add your **init params** to the address to make it look like `http://localhost:8080?init=yourInitParams`.
-You can generate the params with [this generator](http://enkode.surge.sh/).
+After a while, open the [http://localhost:8080](http://localhost:8080) address in your browser, and provide kubeconfig in the Add Cluster wizard.

 Once you started Busola locally, you can begin the development.
 All modules have the hot-reload feature enabled, therefore, you can edit the code in real-time and see the changes in your browser.